 Sometimes we don’t know what we need and we want guidance.
 My work is also influenced by a natural process called Focusing, which involves listening to our embodied, or holistic experience.
 If we pause and listen inside we may notice there is something, some feeling or sensation, however vague, which lets us know a little about what is wrong or what is needed.
 From a knowing of what is wrong comes a starting point, a gradual awareness of what would feel more right.
 Our body can often tell us more about this if we can listen to it.
 For instance, we may get a sense of tension or constriction when we think about an issue in our life, and maybe there is something else we notice which brings a sense of lightness or expansion.
 These sometimes subtle cues can help us find our way and I can help you get used to listening for them.

 I am responsible and professional, I work with integrity and I abide by the BACP Ethical Framework.
 I am BACP Senior Accredited and Registered.
 I welcome your feedback about how you find working with me and I am open to being challenged.
 I understand that clients trust me with issues very personal to them and what you tell me is confidential.

 Training, qualifications & experience

 I have been counselling since 2007.
-I have a Higher Professional Diploma in Counselling and am an accredited member of the BACP.
-I also have a Certificate in Focusing Skills.
+I have a Higher Professional Diploma in Counselling and am a Senior Accredited member of the BACP.
+I am also a Focusing Practitioner and Teacher as well as a clinical Supervisor.
 I have a degree in Philosophy and Psychology.

 I have worked as a counsellor in a Performing Arts School, at a Community Counselling Service, with an organisation supporting parents of abused children, with Further Education students and in a local mental health counselling service.
 I have worked with a wide variety of issues and clients from different ages groups, genders, ethnic backgrounds, sexualities etc.